Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 Instead, we employ a recently developed framework that exploits the linear time-invariant structure of the acoustic--gravity wave equations~\cite{henneking2026goal}.
 In this framework, the inverse solution is decomposed into several precomputation (offline) phases that are executed just once, before any earthquake occurs, and a real-time (online) phase of parameter inference and tsunami wave height forecasts that is executed when an earthquake occurs and data are acquired.
 The offline phases are computationally demanding and require performance-optimized implementations on large-scale computing systems~\cite{tu2026tensor}.
-The framework's most expensive step is precomputing one adjoint PDE solution of the acoustic--gravity model per sensor location and forecast location.
-The acoustic--gravity PDEs are discretized using high-order finite element methods and implemented via the MFEM library~\cite{anderson2021mfem}.
-For Cascadia, each wave propagation solution takes approximately one hour on 512 GPUs.
+The framework's most expensive step is precomputing one adjoint PDE solution of the acoustic--gravity model for each sensor location and each forecast location.
+The acoustic--gravity PDEs are discretized using high-order finite element methods (Supporting Information, Text~S2) and implemented via the MFEM library~\cite{anderson2021mfem}.
+For Cascadia, each wave propagation solution takes approximately 52~minutes on 512 GPUs (Supporting Information, Table~S3).

 Once these precomputations are completed, the remaining computations, both offline and online, do not require solving PDEs but instead exploit the time invariance property of the underlying physics model to perform fast and efficient FFT-based mappings from the parameter inputs to the observables~\cite{venkat2025fft}.
-In the online phase, given real-time data from seafloor sensors, the seafloor motion and tsunami wave heights are computed within fractions of a second.
+In the online phase, given real-time data from seafloor sensors, the seafloor motion and tsunami wave heights are computed within fractions of a second (0.2~s for seafloor motion and 1~ms for tsunami wave heights at 21 forecasting locations, Supporting Information, Table~S3).
 For a detailed discussion of this real-time Bayesian inference framework, we refer to \citeA{henneking2026goal} and references therein.